Back to Silas S. Brown's home page

 Raspberry Pi Zero W projector controllerIn 2017 I was asked to set up a mini projector to be controlled from an iPhone; I'm posting these notes on how I did it in case they are useful (but usual disclaimers apply).

 The iPhone's "screen mirroring" function worked only with an "Apple TV" (not anybody else's).
-The mini projector (bought on offer from Maplin mail-order, for a user who needed a large 'hands-free' display for physiotherapy instructional videos and wanted the option of putting them on the room's walls or ceiling as appropriate to the position) did supply iOS software, but it could play only videos that had already been downloaded to the phone, and Apple didn't make it particularly easy to pre-download the video you want (even Telegram Messenger 'bots' that download videos have been blocked on iOS due to Apple's worry that they'll be used to infringe copyright).
+The mini projector (bought on offer from Maplin mail-order before they went into administration, for a user who needed a large 'hands-free' display for physiotherapy instructional videos and wanted the option of putting them on the room's walls or ceiling as appropriate to the position) was a Miroir MP50 DLP LED 854x480 (power supply is 12V 2A 3.5mm OD 1.3mm ID +ve tip, but the socket can become a loose fit, so if it stops working then the connector should be weighed down before deciding to replace the supply)---this projector did supply iOS software, but it could play only videos that had already been downloaded to the phone, and Apple didn't make it particularly easy to pre-download the video you want (even Telegram Messenger 'bots' that download videos have been blocked on iOS due to Apple's worry that they'll be used to infringe copyright).
 If the phone had been Android 4.4+ it could have sent any screen to the projector (Android "screen mirroring" was never limited to only one company's television), but that user wanted to control it from a stock iOS device, so I had to do a rather more complex workaround.

 The basic idea was to use Web Adjuster to assist the user as they browsed video sites, inserting extra links to play the videos on the projector.
 I didn't have a spare wildcard domain for this Adjuster, so I went into the iPhone's Wi-Fi settings and told it to use a proxy when connected to the home access point.
 But I still needed a separate computer to run that proxy and control the projector.